Anne Nasimiyu Wasike: Death and legacy

 Wasike died after a short illness, thought to be malaria.
-She is buried at her late mother's house in Nkokonjeru, located in the central part of Uganda on 3 March 2018.
+She was buried at her late mother's house in Nkokonjeru, located in the central part of Uganda on 3 March 2018.
 A tribute appeared in the Daily Nation on 26 February 2018.
-She was credited by Irimina Nungari, who was her predecessor as superior general and Cecilia Njeri, head of the Little Sisters of Saint Francis, for championing the organization of the archives of their congregation as well as drawing solid development plans.
+She was credited by Irimina Nungari, who was her predecessor as superior general.
+Cecilia Njeri, head of the Little Sisters of Saint Francis, also lauded her for championing the organization of the archives of their congregation as well as drawing solid development plans.